moan0s/matrix-registration-bot/README.md

 # Matrix Registration Bot

 This bot aims to create and manage registration tokens for a matrix server.
 It wants to help invitation based servers to maintain usability.
+It does not create a user itself, but rather aims to make use of [MSC3231](https://github.com/matrix-org/matrix-doc/blob/main/proposals/3231-token-authenticated-registration.md).
+The feature is still experimental.
+Mor information can be found in the [Synapse Documentation](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/registration_tokens.html).

 # Getting started